What are the Signs of Vicodin Abuse?

-- Financial disruptions can occur, loss of income, job, and savings
+- Financial difficulties due to loss of income, job and savings

-- Legal issues from being arrested, disruptive behaviors, and accidents from driving under the influence
+- Legal issues from being arrested, disruptive behavior, or DUI

-- Damage to body organs, generally the liver and heart
+- Damage to body organs, especially heart and liver

-- Physical symptoms, itchiness, vomiting, seizures, jaundice, and weight loss
+- Physical issues such as itching, vomiting, seizures, jaundice and weight loss

 - Mental illness, co-occurring disorders including anxiety, depression, and paranoia